Tomobobo710/ActionNet/README.md

 ## 🎯 Framework Capabilities

 ActionNet is still in it's infancy and is provided as a glimpse into how server authoritative networking could be implemented in a pure GDScript environment.
-It's mostly proof-of-concept at this stage, but theoretically complete.
+It's mostly proof-of-concept at this stage, but theoretically complete enough to implement a real-time multiplayer experience.
+Documentation is far from complete or comprehensive, but I hope to improve this and other aspects of the framework in time.